jgperrin/net.jgp.books.spark.ch04/README.md

 # Spark in Action, 2nd edition - chapter 4

-Welcome to Spark with Java, chapter 4.
+Welcome to Spark in Action, 2nd edition, chapter 4.
 This chapter is about laziness.

 The dataset used in this chapter is NCHS' teen birth rates for age group 15 to 19 in the United States, divided by County, from 2003 to 2015.